 Sachin Tendulkar & Mohammad Azharuddin – 222 at Cape Town (1997)

-Tendulkar, meanwhile, went on to register 169 off 254 deliveries and although India were ultimately hammered by 282 runs, the pair ensured that they saved the humiliation of a follow-on with some breathtaking stroke-play.
-The 222-run stand remains the highest partnership by an Asian pair not only at Newlands but in South Africa.
+Although India lost by 282 runs, the partnership prevented the embarrassment of a follow-on.
+Their 222-run stand remains the highest by an Asian pair at Newlands and across South Africa.

 Cheteshwar Pujara and Virat Kohli – 222 at Johannesburg (2013)